TeamInflux/Arufa/README.md

 **Self-installation:**<br>
 To install Arufa you will neen to view our Wiki!
-Supported platforms: Linux, Windows, OS X, Raspberry Pi, and ODROID
+Supported platforms: Linux, Windows, OS X, Raspberry Pi, and ANDROID

 **Installation on a Hosting Company:**<br>
 You need to request the hosting company you're using to add in Arufa as a server JAR/PHAR.
 If they don't respond, or don't add it, then you can try the MCPE hosting providers listed as below that support Arufa as a version for their customers to download.